When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The rise of the female icon, Lara Croft.
 A 1996 action-adventure video game developed by Core Design and published by Eidos Interactive.

-The game follows archaeologist-adventurer Lara Croft, who is hired by businesswoman Jacqueline Natla to find an artifact called the Scion of Atlantis.
+The game follows archaeologist-adventurer Lara Croft, hired by businesswoman Jacqueline Natla, to find an artifact called the Scion of Atlantis.

 Super Mario Bros 3 (1991)

-Playing Super Mario feels like reconnecting with a best friend that you haven’t seen since you were little.
-One of the best 2D games of all time.
+Playing Super Mario feels like reconnecting with a best friend you haven’t seen since childhood—one of the best 2D games ever.

-It was released in Japan in October 1988, in North America in February 1990 and in Europe in August 1991.
-It has gone on to become the best-selling non-bundled video game of all time.
+It was released in Japan in October 1988, North America in February 1990, and Europe in August 1991.
+Since then, it has become the best-selling non-bundled video game ever.

 The best representation of the Mario universe to come from the NES.